juanmafernandezc/cooking-recipes-api/README.md

 }
 ```

-Generate and assign values for JwtKey, JwtIssuer, and JwtAudience, as they are not provided in the repository for security reasons.
+**Note**: The JwtKey, JwtIssuer, and JwtAudience values are placeholders.
+You will need to generate and provide your own values for these variables, as they are not included in the repository for security reasons.

-### Running the Project
+#### Running the Project
 To run the project locally, simply deploy it using the provided profile within your development environment.
 For Docker deployment, execute the following commands from the project root:

 ```sh